cjsauer18/basic-project-repos/README.md

 Program descriptions:

 1. Othello
-  - recreated the game of Othello (also known as Reversi)
+  - Constructed the game of Othello
-  - object oriented design
+  - Object oriented design
   - Use of Vectors
   - Modular design